 The process of obtaining a registered mortgage involves several key steps:

-- Property evaluation: The lender assesses the value of the property offered as a security to determine the loan amount and terms.
+Property evaluation: The lender assesses the value of the property offered as security to determine the loan amount and terms.

-- Documentation: Both parties execute a mortgage deed, outlining the terms of the mortgage, including the loan amount, interest rate, repayment schedule, and rights and obligations of each party.
+Documentation: Both parties execute a mortgage deed, outlining the loan amount, interest rate, repayment schedule, and the rights and obligations of each party.
+The borrower should also be aware of the register mortgage fee, which is payable during this stage.

-- Registration: The mortgage deed is registered with the relevant government authority, establishing the legal validity of the mortgage and providing public notice of the lender's interest in the property.
+Registration: The mortgage deed is formally registered with the relevant government authority, establishing legal validity and providing public notice of the lender's interest in the property.

-- Disbursement: Upon completion of registration and fulfilment of any additional conditions, the lender disburses the loan amount to the borrower.
+Disbursement: After registration and fulfilment of any additional conditions, the lender disburses the loan amount to the borrower.

 Documents required for a registered mortgage